-You need closure after a breakup so that you don’t keep grappling with the question, “Why it happened?” all your life.
-A breakup is very painful and getting over the love of your life is not easy.
+You need closure after a breakup so that you don’t keep grappling with the question, “What really went wrong?” all your life.
+A breakup can be an extremely painful experience for the simple reason that getting over someone you shared an intimate connection with isn’t easy.

-While you are dealing with a breakup you cry, you grieve and keep asking why did the relationship have to end.
-There could have been arguments, fights, differences, blame-game, but there were the good times, the touching moments, the great passion and you keep asking why it had to end?
+While you are dealing with a breakup, you cry, grieve and keep asking why the relationship had to end.
+There could have been arguments, fights, differences, blame-game, but there were good times, touching moments, great passion too.
+So, why couldn’t you and now ex make it work?

 What Is Closure After A Breakup?

-Every time you think of your past relationship you are filled with sorrow, your eyes well up and a rush of memories keep going through your mind.
-This is how you usually feel a few months after the breakup, some people have a prolonged bout of these feelings and can have the emotional attachment to the past relationship for years.
-This is when we say the person hasn’t got closure.
+Every time you think about a past relationship, you are filled with sorrow, your eyes well up and a rush of memories keep going through your mind.
+You long for your ex-partner.
+If only you could sit across from them just once, and get honest answers to what went wrong and why.
+This is how you usually feel a few months after a breakup.

-You only get closure when you don’t feel an emotional attachment to the person or the relationship anymore.
+If that’s where you’re at, you need to ask for closure in a relationship.
+Only when you get closure do you stop feeling an emotional attachment to the person or the relationship anymore.
 You do not look back wistfully thinking what you could have done to fix the broken relationship or was the relationship worth saving?